hyperledger/besu-docs/docs/HowTo/Interact/APIs/Using-JSON-RPC-API.md

 ### Liveness

 The liveness check requires the JSON-RPC server to be up.
-The returned status will always be `UP`.
-By calling the endpoint you can verify that the node can respond to RPC calls.
+You can use the endpoint to verify that the node can respond to RPC calls.
+The status in the response will always be `UP`.

 === "Liveness endpoint"